phantomaton-ai/priestess/README.md

 # Priestess 👸

-Priestess is a collection of useful symbols and utilities for running applications on the `hierophant` dependency injector.
+Priestess is a collection of useful symbols and utilities for running applications on the [`hierophant`](https://github.com/phantomaton-ai/hierophant#readme) dependency injector.

-## Usage
+## Usage 🛠️

 The primary symbol provided by Priestess is the `start` sigil, which represents the entry point of an application.
 This can be used in conjunction with the `hierophant` library to bootstrap your application and manage its dependencies.